dboddie-canonical-work/disgorged-docs/store-listing-and-branding.rst

 ..

    ℹ this icon will only be used in graphical stores frontends, *not* the desktop menu and dock.
-Those use the icon specified in the desktop entry files: `Desktop files for menu integration <https://snapcraft.io/docs/desktop-menu-icon-support>`__.
+Those use the icon specified in the desktop entry files: :ref:`desktop-files-for-menu-integration`.

-.. _heading--screenshots:
+.. _store-listing-and-branding-screenshots:

 Screenshots
 ~~~~~~~~~~~